-- You should have received those parts!
+You should have received those parts:

+- stator coil on adapter and with sensor

+- rotor (flywheel)

+- regulator/rectifier

+- twin ignition coil

+- coil holder bracket

+- HT cable

+- switch off relay

+- fastening screws for stator assembly and ignition coil

+- battery cables

-- Please observe that the stator coil is only loosely mounted to the base plate at time of delivery as you will have to disengage it during assembly (otherwise you will not get the fastening screws to the crank case fitted). - Please observe further that the sensor (pickup) is only loosely mounted by us, as you have to set its gap.
+- Please note that the stator coil is only loosely mounted to the base plate at time of delivery as you will have to disengage it during assembly (otherwise you will not get the fastening screws to the crank case fitted).

+- Please observe further that the sensor (pickup) is only loosely mounted by us, as you have to set its gap.
 Tighten the screws carefully after setting.

-- To pull the new rotor again, you will need a puller tool M27x1,25 (part-no.: 99 99 799 00 Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-- To pull the old rotor, you will need a puller tool M8x90 (part-no.: 70 80 899 90 -Not provided!-).
+- To disengage your new rotor again, you will need a puller M27x1,25 (part 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - To pull the old rotor, you will need a puller tool M8x90 (part-no.: 70 80 899 90 -Not provided!-).